 To determine the sample size for the proposed study, we are using a combination of power analyses based on a proof-of-concept analysis ("pilot") and a modified Sequential Bayes Factor Design (Schönbrodt & Wagenmakers, 2018).
-For the pilot study, As a proof of concept of our proposed analyses ("pilot"), we downloaded and analyzed three relevant EEG datasets from ERP Core (https://osf.io/thsqg/wiki/home), which is an open-source repository of datasets and preprocessing scripts for seven canonical ERP paradigms (Kappenman et al., 2021).
+For the pilot study, we downloaded and analyzed three relevant EEG datasets from ERP Core (https://osf.io/thsqg/wiki/home), which is an open-source repository of datasets and preprocessing scripts for seven canonical ERP paradigms (Kappenman et al., 2021).
 For each of the three datasets, we computed sPCI and sLZc for each trial (in response to sensory stimuli) and looked for differences in each measure between corresponding conditions.
 To analyze the pilot data, we fit Bayesian linear mixed effects models to the sPCI and sLZc results.
-Detailed descriptions of the data, analyses, and results are given provided in section 3 a supplementary file.
+Detailed descriptions of the data, analyses, and results are provided in a supplementary file.

-To determine the sample size for the proposed study, we conducted For the power analyses based on the pilot data, we used using custom scripts (R version 4.2.0) for to estimate sPCI and sLZc for all model coefficients across all three pilot datasets (10 power analyses in total).
-To conduct each power analysis, we simulated data (for a range of sample sizes) based on the coefficients and standard deviations for all fixed and random effects from the models we fit to the pilot data.24 The simulated data (1200 iterations across the six final model coefficients for which there were effects) was based on the same number of trials of the proposed study (612 540).
-After fitting these models to the simulated data,25 we computed the proportion of simulated p-values under an alpha level of 0.05 and based on a power of 80%.
-The final calculation of the sample size for the proposed study is based on the average26-sample sizes for six model coefficients for one of the measures (sPCI) across two the three pilot datasets.
+For the power analyses based on the pilot data, we used custom scripts (R version 4.2.0) to estimate all model coefficients across all three pilot datasets (10 power analyses in total).
+To conduct each power analysis, we simulated data (for a range of sample sizes) based on the coefficients and standard deviations for all fixed and random effects from the models we fit to the pilot data.
+The simulated data (1200 iterations across the six final model coefficients for which there were effects) was based on the same number of trials of the proposed study (540).
+After fitting these models to the simulated data, we computed the proportion of simulated p-values under an alpha level of 0.05 and based on a power of 80%.
+The final calculation of the sample size for the proposed study is based on the maximum sample size of five model coefficients for one of the measures (sPCI) across the three pilot datasets (51 subjects).

 Although this sample size is somewhat underpowered for sLZc, we still consider it appropriate given its magnitude (51 subjects) and real-world constraints, because if this study yields significant results for only PCI, that would still be an economically significant finding in terms of a difference in sensitivity between PCI and LZc.
-However, we will also treat this sample size as an upper bound, since we will also compute Bayes factors after collecting data from each participant after n=36 to determine if sufficient evidence for either the alternative hypothesis
+However, we will also treat this sample size as an upper bound, because we will also compute Bayes factors for all 17 hypotheses after collecting data from each participant after n=25 to determine if sufficient evidence for either the alternative hypothesis (BF>3) or null hypothesis (BF<1⁄2) is obtained prior to 51 subjects.
+We will therefore stop data collection when BFs are conclusive for all 17 hypotheses, or upon reaching 51 subjects, whichever comes first.
+The minimum sample size of 25 is based on aiming to be the largest study of its kind to date.
+The target sample size is thus 25-51 subjects.

-24 Because we are proposing a paradigm that differs marginally from the paradigms used in the pilot data, we could not use the exact models of the proposed study in the power analyses since we did not have coefficients from the pilot results for all of the predictors and levels of each predictor of the proposed study.
-Nevertheless, the stimuli, tasks, and models of the two included pilot datasets are similar enough to the proposed study that we consider them a better approximation of the effect sizes of interest compared to previous studies, because no previous study has investigated PCI and LZc in a stimulus-evoked EEG context.
+&lt;sup>22 Because we are proposing a paradigm that differs marginally from the paradigms used in the pilot data, we could not use the exact models of the proposed study in the power analyses since we did not have coefficients from the pilot results for all of the predictors and levels of each predictor of the proposed study.
+Nevertheless, the stimuli, tasks, and models of the pilot datasets are similar enough to the proposed study that we consider them a better approximation of the effect sizes of interest compared to previous studies, because no previous study has investigated PCI and LZc in a stimulus-evoked EEG context.

-25 To make the computational time of the power analyses tractable, we used non-Bayesian versions of the models.
+&lt;sup>23 To make the computational time of the power analyses tractable, we used non-Bayesian versions of the models.